sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/2_enums.md

-Enums are a great starting point as their declaration is simple and usage is straightforward.
+Enums are a great starting point as their declarations are simple and their usage easy to follow.
 Consider the following example:
 ```cpp line-numbers:{enabled}
 enum class Level {